y-nut/Shairport-installer/README.md

 Look for 'Shairport' on your Airplay device.
 If you can find it and airplay music the mission is accomplished.
 You can now remove the 'shairport-installer.sh' file</li>
 </ol>

-Feel free to comment below if you'd like to have a Youtube walkthrough.<br/>
 src: https://github.com/abrasive/shairport